emmanuelczar/Portfolio/README.md

 2. Covid data analysis using SQL query data extracted from ourworldindata.org on June 2022
 3. Check out my visualization for the Covid dataset on https://public.tableau.com/app/profile/emmanuel.czar.pascua
+4. Summary of Philippines Loans as of June 2022